SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

         }
     ```

-4. Enhance the service model of the service *PoetrySlamService* by an action to create remote projects:
+4. Enhance the service model of the service *PoetrySlamService* with an action to create remote projects:
     ```javascript
     // SAP Business ByDesign projects: action to create a project in SAP Business ByDesign
     @(